Northeast Philadelphia Chapter 7 Bankruptcy Lawyer

 Chapter 7 Bankruptcy Lawyer Northeast Philadelphia

-Most debtors without assets are interested in Chapter 7 because it is relatively fast, and because they do not need to pay anything to the bankruptcy court.
-Most Chapter 7 bankruptcies conclude in roughly five months, and debtors retain all of their assets if they file with the assistance of a competent attorney.
+Most debtors without assets are interested in Chapter 7 because it is relatively fast, and because they are not required to pay anything to the bankruptcy court.
+Most Chapter 7 bankruptcies conclude in roughly five months, and debtors retain all of their assets if they file with the assistance of a competent lawyer.

-If a debtor doesn't have to pay anything to her creditors in a Chapter 7, and it’s so fast, you would think that everyone would want to file for relief under Chapter 7.
-However, there are two reasons why you, as a debtor, would not file for Chapter 7: you have significant assets to protect, or you don’t qualify by income.
+Based only on the fact that a debtor does not have to pay anything to her creditors in a Chapter 7, and on its speed, you would think that everyone would want to file for relief under Chapter 7.
+However, there are two reasons why you, as a debtor, would not file for Chapter 7: you have significant assets to protect, or you do not qualify based on income.

 Lawyer for Chapter 7 Bankruptcy in Northeast Philadelphia

 The first reason why someone would not want to file under Chapter 7 is if they owned assets with significant equity.
 Equity is the value of an asset above and beyond any liens on that asset.
 For example, if you own a home that is valued at $200,000.00, and the amount remaining to be paid on your mortgage note is $100,000.00, the equity in your home is the difference of $100,000.00 (but slightly less when you subtract costs of about ten percent).

 In this instance, you would be disadvantaged by filing for Chapter 7, because your unsecured debts would not be discharged unless you paid your creditors or surrendered your house.
-How much you would have to pay your creditors would depend on how much debt you owed and how much equity you retain in your assets.
+How much you would be required to pay your creditors would depend on how much debt you owed and how much equity you retain in your assets.
 If a debtor has equity in his or her house exceeding approximately $22,000.00, that means that he or she must either give up that asset or pay his or her unsecured creditors that unprotected amount of equity.